xonixx/xonixx.github.io/parameterized_goals.md

 I design the tool very minimalistic.
 In accordance with the principle [worse is better](https://en.wikipedia.org/wiki/Worse_is_better) all else being equal I prefer not to add a feature to the project than to add it.
 In other words, the necessity of a feature must be absolutely outstanding to justify its addition.

-*And in general, when developing a product or library, it is very important to implement the minimum possible functionality, and exactly the one that users need now.
+*In general, when developing a product or library, it is very important to implement the minimum possible functionality, and exactly the one that users need now.
 Quite often, developers are tempted to add some obvious improvements and features that are not critical and/or are redundant, simply because it seems simple.
 Moreover, for the same reason, it is often useful to explicitly exclude certain features/use cases.
 Because you can always add them later if there is an explicit request from users.
 Removing some kind of unsuccessful feature can be much more problematic.*

 So I used to have [this piece](https://github.com/xonixx/makesure/tree/e54733e43553b3eb656a8b5b03bf6a0be208397f#omitted-features) in documentation.